OmarGhayad/Ransomware-Simulation-Attack/README.md

 All files in the directory will now be encrypted.

-### 5. Run Decryptor
+### 5. Run Decryptor (on victim machine)

-Once the key has been retrieved by the key receiver, place the file `received_key.key` into the encryptor’s directory and run:
+Once the key has been retrieved by the attacker, place the file `received_key.key` into the victim’s directory and run:

 ```bash
 python3 decrypt.py